What is the Undergraduate Teaching Assistant (UTA) program?

 UTAs are selected for designated fall and winter term courses, and applications are accepted twice per year (in October for winter term and in March for fall).
 Applicants should be Juniors or Seniors with a 3.3 GPA or better.

 How are UTAs compensated?

 First-time UTAs receive college (non-concentration) credit for their participation.
-Each first-time UTA registers for a 3-credit course (EEB 302 or MCDB 412) led by the instructor of the course they will be teaching.
-Some UTAs may be encouraged or required to participate in a pedagogy course specifically geared toward UTAs (as available).
+Each first-time UTA registers for a credit-based course (EEB 302 or MCDB 412) led by the instructor of the course they will be teaching.
+Some UTAs may be encouraged or required to participate in a pedagogy course or courses specifically geared toward UTAs (as available).
 Returning UTAs may be paid a stipend, which will be arranged through the program.

 What do UTAs do?

 UTA duties include attending lectures and weekly prep sessions or meetings.
 UTAs may run a discussion or lab section (administering quizzes, leading discussions/labs, etc.) and may be involved in grading quizzes, reports, and/or exam questions.
 UTAs are supervised by the instructor, coordinator, and/or graduate student mentor of the course.

 To whom should I direct questions about the UTA program?

 The point of contact for the program is the Student Administrative Services Manager, Anna Cihak, in the Program in Biology Undergraduate Services Office.

 For undergraduate students who wish to apply, complete the application survey and submit materials here: UTA Application